decretist/Dissertation/Chapter4/chapter4.md

 of the word in the corpus made up of all of the samples.
-The motivation for using the mean of normalized frequencies of occurrence for the individual samples rather than the overall mean frequency of occurrence is to ensure that largest sample does not dominate the result.
+The motivation for using the mean of normalized frequencies of occurrence for the individual samples rather than the overall mean frequency of occurrence is to ensure that the largest sample does not dominate the result.
 The value for the mean frequency of occurrence of *in* that will be required at subsequent stages of this demonstration, then, is the mean of the normalized frequencies 25.5673, 24.9975,